 Alternatively, the SSL options can be encoded as part of a type string as part of the query element.
 The available SSL options are the same as those listed above, but written without written without the preceding hyphens.
 For example, ssl-ca is the equivalent of

 Paths specified in a URI type string must be percent encoded, for example: firstname.lastname@example.org?ssl-ca%3D%2Froot%2Fclientcert%2Fca-cert.pem%26ssl-cert%3D%2Fro\ ot%2Fclientcert%2Fclient-cert.pem%26ssl-key%3D%2Froot%2Fclientcert%2Fclient-key .pem

-See Connecting Using a Path for more information.
+See Connecting Using a URI or Key-Value Pairs for more information.